Bankoftime/TIME/README.md

 When will you realize that this is the time of your life?

 The past is merely a dream and the future merely a prayer

+Your future starts right here, right now, not tomorrow

+The most important moment of your life is this one

+It’s about time
 ~~~

 # The Kingdom of TIME Commencement